Doing Business in Colombia 2013

 Author: Subnational Doing Business

-Doing Business in Colombia 2010, the second subnational report of the Doing Business series in Colombia, compares business regulations across 21 cities.
-The report focuses on local and national regulations that affect 6 stages in the life of a small to medium-size domestic firm: starting a business, dealing with construction permits, registering property, paying taxes, trading across borders, and enforcing contracts.
-It identifies differences in local regulations and in the enforcement of national regulations that can enhance or constrain local business activity.
+Doing Business in Colombia 2013, the third subnational report of the Doing Business series in Colombia, compares business regulations across 23 cities.
+The report focuses on local and national regulations that affect 5 stages in the life of a small to medium-size domestic firm: starting a business, dealing with construction permits, registering property, paying taxes and trading across borders.
+It identifies differences in local regulations and the enforcement of national regulations at the local level that can enhance or constrain local business activity.
 The report finds that Colombian cities continue to implement regulatory business reforms converging towards best regulatory practices.

-- The report finds widespread reforms across Colombia—each of the 13 cities previously benchmarked showed improvements in at least one of the areas measured.
+- Between 2009 and 2012, all the cities improved in at least one of the areas measured.

 How would a city's ranking change if it reformed?
-See the impact of reforms by using the ranking simulator (60 kb excel file) to change indicator values.
+See the impact of reforms by using the ranking simulator (Excel, 125KB) to change indicator values.
 This exercise assumes that other cities don't reform.